dankamongmen/notcurses/doc/man/man1/notcurses-view.1.md

 **-s scalemode**: Scaling mode, one of **none**, **scale**, or **stretch**.

+**-m margins**: Define rendering margins (see below).

 **-k**: Inhibit use of the alternate screen.
 Necessary if you want the output left on your terminal after the program exits.

 files: Select which files to render, and what order to render them in.

+Default margins are all 0, and thus the full screen will be rendered.
+Using **-m**, margins can be supplied.
+Provide a single number to set all four margins to the same value, or four comma-delimited values for the top, right, bottom, and left margins respectively.
+Negative margins are illegal.

 # NOTES